Snowflake-Labs/sfquickstarts/site/sfguides/src/build_embedded_analytics_with_thoughtspot/build_embedded_analytics_with_thoughtspot.md

 ## Conclusion and Resources
 Duration: 2

+### What you learned today
 Congratulations!
+You've successfully learned how to

+- Use Natural Language Search (NLS) to answer any questions of your data in Snowflake
+- Create interactive dashboards aka Liveboards
-You've successfully learned how to embed ThoughtSpot to create your own AI-powered analytics application.
+- Eembed ThoughtSpot and Liveboards you created to build your own AI-powered analytics application.

 Feel free to customize the application to suit your needs.

 ### Resources
 - [Source Code on Github](https://github.com/thoughtspot/snowflake-quickstart-tse)